Pike Fishing in Switzerland, pike on a fly

 We will usually try to hit the water between 6.00-7.00 , this will depend on the season and the weather forecast.
 You can bring your own equipment or rent rod & reel from me at a reasonable price.
 Leaders and Flies are provided by me.
 Bring a bag with a decent windbreaker or rain jacket & pants, hat, glasses, camera, etc. Dress accordingly please- we’re on a often windy lake with a fast boat- it can get real chilly even in summer !

 For pike fishing in Switzerland we need a decent boat…..
-My boat is 6m long x 2m wide and comfortably allows 2 flyfishermen/women to cast at the same time- if needed.
-It is equipped with a 90hp outboarder and will allow us to cover lots of water.
+My boat is 6m long x 2m wide and comfortably allows 2 flyfishermen/women to cast at the same time.
+It is equipped with a 90hp outboard and will allow us to cover lots of water.
 Note that swiss laws allow no motoring along the shoreline.
 Therefore I use an electric trolling motor along the shore.

 Often the fishing slows down or even shuts off around 16.00.
 We will fish as long as it makes sense.